VU-IVM/VineCopulas/README.md

 <img src="doc/vine_structure.JPG" width="600">
 <img src="doc/vine_example.png" width="600">

+For more examples, please have a look at the [documentation](https://vinecopulas.readthedocs.io/en/latest/).
 ## Contribution Guidelines
 ---

+Please look at our [Contributing Guidelines](https://github.com/VU-IVM/VineCopulas/blob/02c24201411677f6968e0f0caefc749c74796715/CONTRIBUTING.md) if you are interested in contributing to this package.

+## Asking questions and reporting Issues

+If you encounter any bugs or issues while using `VineCopulas`, please report them by opening an *issue* in the GitHub repository.
+Be sure to provide detailed information about the problem, such as steps to reproduce it, including operating system and Python version.

-**Please note:** This package is still in development phase.
-In case of any problems, or if you have any suggestions for improvements, please raise an *issue*.
+If you have any suggestions for improvements, or questions, please also raise an *issue*.